-Sometimes making a project your own can be as simple as substituting a stitch pattern.
+Sometimes making a project your own can be as simple as substituting a crochet stitch pattern (here are some of our favorites).
 There are hundreds of gorgeous and innovative stitch patterns, and a good stitch dictionary (or three) is an absolute necessity for any crocheter.

 I would recommend Crochet Stitch Dictionary: 200 Essential Stitches with Step-by-Step Photos by Sarah Hazell.
 This collection of crochet patterns includes: